Publications, Performances, and Other Adventures — come join me!

 ~ I was almost a “flash poet” on Boston Common on Friday, July 19th, 2-4pm, as part of wonderful writers’ center Grub Street’s literary contribution http://www.grubstreet.org/ to the exciting (and free) Outside the Box arts festival http://outsidetheboxboston.org/.
 Alas, the Grub Street tent near the Frog Pond was closed down right before my shift due to the record-breaking typewriter-melting hot temperatures (99-ish degree F!) and so I will look forward to writing a poem for you another time (there may even be vintage writing implements involved)!

-~ My song “In the Spirit of This Place” was performed June 21, 2013 at the Concord, MA community Solstice Celebration (set on and around the river at the historic Old North Bridge and Old Manse) by the Voices for the Earth Chorus (part of the Musketaquid Arts and Environment Program based at Emerson Umbrella for the Arts in Concord, MA).
-The chorus sang on the bridge, as a flotilla of lantern-lit boats paddled in the sunset.
+~ My musical piece “In the Spirit of This Place” was sung June 21, 2013 at the Concord, MA community Solstice Celebration (set on and around the river at the historic Old North Bridge and Old Manse) by the Voices for the Earth Chorus (part of the Musketaquid Arts and Environment Program based at Emerson Umbrella for the Arts in Concord, MA).
+The chorus performed on the bridge, as a flotilla of lantern-lit boats paddled in the sunset.
 See and hear a few magical moments on YouTube http://ow.ly/n3GRE

 Thanks to everyone who made this relaxed, family-friendly, music-graced evening possible, especially Carol Hamilton, Director of The Voices for the Earth chorus, who bravely gave me several wonderful opportunities to hear my work performed for an appreciative community, and who, with guitarist Fred Lindgren, arranged this piece.
 For updates on future solstice events, see http://www.emersonumbrella.org/musketaquid/solstice/